Executive Director

 Edward Simmer, MD, MPH, DFAPA

-Dr. Simmer was confirmed as Director of DHEC by the S.C.
-Board of Health and Environmental Control in February 2021.
-As Director, he leads the agency’s response to COVID-19 and is now leading efforts to eliminate health and environmental disparities across South Carolina.
+Dr. Simmer serves as the Director of South Carolina's state public health agency, leading efforts to eliminate health disparities across South Carolina.
 His agency is responsible for the state’s prescription management program, licensing for controlled substance prescribing, making naloxone available to first responders, and also providing opioid overdose kits through health departments in every county.
 Dr. Simmer is a board-certified adult and forensic psychiatrist and has experience leading a medication-assisted therapy clinic for those with OUD.
-Prior to being confirmed as DHEC Director, Dr. Simmer served for over 30 years on active duty in the U.S. Navy.
+Prior to being confirmed as DPH Director, Dr. Simmer was Director for South Carolina's Department of Health and Environmental Control (DHEC), and he served for over 30 years on active duty in the U.S. Navy.
 In his most recent assignment, he served as the first Chief Medical Officer and Deputy Director for the TRICARE Health Plan at the Defense Health Agency in Falls Church, Va.
-Dr. Simmer will serve on the COE Steering Committee.
+Dr. Simmer serves on the COE Steering Committee.